GuyBP/GuyBP/README.md

 - 👋 Hi, I’m @GuyBP
 - 👀 I’m interested in becoming a developer
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Selenium
 - 📫 How to reach me: benpaziguy@gmail.com

 <!---